19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [39/2000]

-(8) The amount payable by the Board under this section on the death or incapacity of a member of the Scheme shall in no case exceed the amount which is necessary to repay the outstanding amount of any loan and interest accruing thereon in order to secure the discharge of the mortgage of the immovable property at the time of the death or incapacity.
+(8) The amount payable by the Board under this section on the death or incapacity of a member of the Scheme is not more than the aggregate of —

-[30/87]
+(a) the outstanding amount of any housing loan taken in respect of the immovable property for which the member of the Scheme is insured at the time of that member’s death or incapacity; and

+(b) the amount of interest accrued on the outstanding amount mentioned in paragraph (a) up to the date the outstanding amount is paid.

-[Act 24 of 2013 wef 01/09/2014]
+[Act 37 of 2019 wef 01/01/2020]

 (8A) The Board must credit the excess of the Scheme member’s insured sum over the amount payable under this section to the Scheme member’s account in the Fund.

 [Act 6 of 2016 wef 01/05/2016]

+(8B) Any payment of interest made by the Board in respect of a Scheme member before the date of commencement of section 14 of the Central Provident Fund (Amendment) Act 2019 which, if made on or after that date, would be permitted under subsection (8) is taken to be and always to have been validly made; and no legal proceedings lie or may be instituted or maintained, in any court of law on account of or in respect of any such payment.

+[Act 37 of 2019 wef 01/01/2020]

 (9) The Board shall not be required to make any payment in respect of any member of the Scheme —